PalomaCue/cloudera-ml-vm/README.md

 1. See <a href="https://www.cloudera.com/documentation/spark2/latest/topics/spark2_requirements.html#scala_version"> Spark 2 Requirements </a> and check them.

 2. Install the Spark 2 CSD into Cloudera Manager.

+Log on to the Cloudera Manager Server host, and place the Spark 2 CSD file in the location configured for CSD files.
+Set the file ownership of the CSD file to `cloudera-scm:cloudera-scm` with permission 644.
+Or what is the same, a little more slowly:

  a.
 Download <a href="https://www.cloudera.com/documentation/spark2/latest/topics/spark2_packaging.html#versions"> the Spark 2 CSD </a>.
 I choose the last version (version 2.2, relase 2).